mxlang/dotx/README.md

   - source: "/.config/nvim"
     destination: "$HOME/.config/nvim"
 scripts:
-  init:
-    - "setup.sh"
+  - path: "setup.sh"
+    on: init           # one of: init, pull, deploy
+    run: once          # optional: always (default) | once | changed
-    - "scripts/bootstrap.sh"
+  - path: "scripts/bootstrap.sh"
+    on: init
+    run: changed
 ```

 This file is automatically updated when you add new dotfiles using the `add` command.
-You can manually add scripts to the init property these scripts will be executed every time you run `dotx sync init <repository-url>`.
+You can define scripts as list entries with a path and an on event (one of: init, pull, deploy).
+Optionally set run to control execution frequency: always (default), once, or changed (runs when file content hash changes).
+Scripts fire on the corresponding commands: init for `dotx sync init`, pull for `dotx sync pull`, and deploy for `dotx deploy`.

 ## How It Works